drewdaemon/drewtate.io/_posts/2025-04-17-building-an-editor-for-a-language-that-changes-every-week.md

 But the key abilities I've gained from my latest years in frontend work—my sense for cognitive psychology, my understanding of how to build a coherent product, and my knowledge of the browser's execution environment— still come in clutch.

-So, the editor exists at the intersection of these disciplines.
+The editor exists at the intersection of these disciplines.

 Here’s to the future of `ES|QL`. 🥂